 Dr David Kellermann, Lecturer at UNSW Sydney

-To meet the unique needs of students and lecturers at the UNSW Sydney (UNSW), Microsoft invited Antares to develop a customised version of Microsoft Teams.
+To meet the unique needs of students and lecturers at University of New South Wales, Microsoft invited Antares, a part of the Cloud Collective, to develop a custom world-first AI-infused chatbot built into Microsoft Teams that answers student questions.

 - Questions were coming in faster than they could be answered